Blurry background for design

 Speed Up Your Recovery With Dropless Cataract Surgery

-Eye-dropless cataract surgery is an innovative procedure that can drastically shorten your recovery time.
+Modern no eye drops icon for cataract surgery recovery at Barnet Dulaney Perkins Eye Center with a realistic eye drop bottle inside a red prohibition symbol Eye-dropless cataract surgery is an innovative procedure that can drastically shorten your recovery time.
 During this treatment, the surgeon removes your clouded lens and replaces it with a small, artificial intraocular lens.
 Next, the doctor adds two compounds, Tri-Moxi and Tri-Moxi-Vanc, into the vitreous cavity of your eye.

 Dropless cataract surgery has numerous advantages, including:

-• No wasting eyedrops when missing your eye
+• No wasting eye drops when missing your eye

 • No spending money on more eyedrops when due to missing your eye